 Yes, it is possible to bring an Indian tuk-tuk home, you just need to know who to ask.

-Sound far fetched?
-Well this was the request from a guest to the Concierge at one of Asia’s most luxurious hotels, The Taj Mahal Palace Hotel in Mumbai (Bombay), India, the largest and most luxurious hotel in Asia.
+Sound far fetched brining a tuk-tuk home?
+Well this was the request from one guest to the Concierge at one of Asia’s most luxurious hotels, The Taj Mahal Palace Hotel in Mumbai (Bombay), India, the largest and most luxurious hotel in Asia.

 Satish Gaikwad has been a concierge at the hotel for 18 years and shared a coffee with me at the hotel last month.
 He has worked with some of the world’s highest profile people in his job, including John Lennon, Oprah, and Obama.